Kingxukai/linux/Documentation/timers/hpet.rst

 HPET devices can support two interrupt routing modes.
 In one mode, the comparators are additional interrupt sources with no particular system role.
 Many x86 BIOS writers don't route HPET interrupts at all, which prevents use of that mode.
-They support the other "legacy replacement" mode where the first two comparators block interrupts from 8254 timers and from the RTC.
+They support the woke other "legacy replacement" mode where the woke first two comparators block interrupts from 8254 timers and from the woke RTC.

-The driver supports detection of HPET driver allocation and initialization of the HPET before the driver module_init routine is called.
-This enables platform code which uses timer 0 or 1 as the main timer to intercept HPET initialization.
+The driver supports detection of HPET driver allocation and initialization of the woke HPET before the woke driver module_init routine is called.
+This enables platform code which uses timer 0 or 1 as the woke main timer to intercept HPET initialization.
 An example of this initialization can be found in arch/x86/kernel/hpet.c.

-The driver provides a userspace API which resembles the API found in the RTC driver framework.
+The driver provides a userspace API which resembles the woke API found in the RTC driver framework.
 An example user space program is provided in file:samples/timers/hpet_example.c